stacksjs/ts-backups/docs/examples/docker.md

 # Docker Integration Examples

-This guide shows how to use ts-backups in Docker containers and docker-compose setups.
+This guide shows how to use backupx in Docker containers and docker-compose setups.

 ## Basic Docker Container